 The Sangdong Technical Report was prepared by Adam Wheeler, at the request of Mr. N. Alves, Director of Mine Development, for Almonty.
 Assistance and technical detail were supplied by the technical personnel of Sangdong Mining Corp.
-Adam Wheeler visited the Sangdong Mine on August 24-26, 2015 along with other Almonty technical personnel.
+Adam Wheeler visited the Sangdong Mine on August 24- 26, 2015 along with other Almonty technical personnel.

 A Feasibility Study was completed for the Sangdong Mine by Adam Wheeler and Andrew Wells, Partner, Saint Barbara LLP.
-In January 2016
+In January 2016.

 The following is a direct reproduction of the summary section of the Sangdong Technical Report.
 Notwithstanding how certain terms have otherwise been defined in this AIF, terms defined in this Section have the meanings ascribed thereto in the Sangdong Technical Report.
-This Section is qualified in its entirety by the full text of the Sangdong Technical Report
+This Section is qualified in its entirety by the full text of the Sangdong Technical Report.

 Almonty is a corporation governed by the CBCA.
-Almonty trades on the TSXV under the symbol "AII".
-Almonty acquired a 100% ownership interest in Woulfe Mining Corp. on September 10, 2015 by way of a Plan of Arrangement.
-Woulfe Mining Corp., through its wholly owned subsidiary, Almonty Korea Tungsten Corporation ("AKT") (formerly Sangdong Mining Corporation), owns a 100% interest in the Sangdong mine.
+Almonty trades on the TSX under the symbol "AII".
+Almonty acquired a 100% ownership interest in Woulfe on September 10, 2015 by way of a Plan of Arrangement.
+Woulfe, through its wholly owned subsidiary, AKT, owns a 100% interest in the Sangdong mine.